The Lowdown on Saratoga Harness Racing

 What is the cost of admission?

 Parking and admission are free.
 There are handicap accessible parking spaces in the parking lot, as well as ramps throughout the property.
 The casino also offers automatic doors for those patrons with special needs.
 Guests can enjoy complimentary coffee, tea, soda, juice, and water while they play on the gaming floor.
 Alcoholic beverages are available, but are not complimentary.
-Note: The harness track is currently not open to spectators.

 Children accompanied by an adult are allowed in the grandstand, lower clubhouse, outdoors on the track apron and in the mezzanine, where there is simulcast racing being broadcast.
 They are not allowed on the gaming floor of the casino.
-Note: The harness track is currently not open to spectators.

 How do the casino and hotel figure into the harness track?

 The Saratoga harness track is part of a large casino and 117-room hotel complex called Saratoga Casino Hotel.
 Harness track guests can watch live races outdoors at the rail, in the lower clubhouse, up in the grandstand, or while dining at Lucky Joe's.
 Hotel guests can also watch from their rooms.
-Note: The harness track is currently not open to spectators.

 What are the facilities like at the harness track?